henichole/eCommerce-Project/starting_with_data.md

         AND
                 restockingLeadTime > 1;

--I further narrowed it down to ASC order of stocklevel, and DESC order of restockingleadtime
+-I further refined the sorting criteria to be in ascending (ASC) order of stock level and descending (DESC) order of restocking lead time.

         SELECT
                 productSKU, stocklevel, restockingleadtime